The Biggest Healthcare Trends in 2021 | Digital Transformation

 In the UK’s National Health Service (NHS) system, often healthcare professionals are contracted through a third-party organisation to fulfil temporary vacant shifts at hospitals.
 One such provider, Locum’s Nest, manages a community of 30,000+ clinicians across 30 NHS Trusts and hundreds of GP practices.

 Facing down the pandemic, Locum’s Nest worked with leading workforce management solution, Rotageek, on an interoperability project to create the first live integration between the rostering and bank systems.
 The result was that under-pressure rota-makers could immediately access locum pools and clinicians to seamlessly fill scheduling gaps.
 Both organisations believe that interoperability needs to unify and bind the strengths from each partner that generate a synergy that is far superior than the sum of individual parts for the NHS.

-With interoperability being critical to the success of many government’s plans, there’s no doubt this trend will continue beyond 2020.
+With interoperability being critical to the success of many government’s plans, there’s no doubt this digital healthcare trend will continue beyond 2021.
 The European Union, for example, is hard at work implementing their EU eHealth Action Plan (EHAP) while countries like India are hot on their heels, creating their own national eHealth policies which depend on interoperability to be able to scale for over a billion people.

 Telehealth becomes typical

 One of the biggest healthcare transformation trends in 2021 has already been the almost pandemic-mandated move to telehealth and telemedicine.
 With billions of people under lockdown, sometimes the best way to access critical services was virtually, with even more archaic healthcare operators being forced onto Zoom calls or desperately trying to overhaul their systems to support telehealth as standard operating procedure.